-Anyway, feel free to get creative with add-ins, like a tablespoon of mini chocolate chips, a sprinkle of cinnamon or some grated orange (yum).
+Lastly, get creative with add-ins, like a tablespoon of mini chocolate chips, a sprinkle of cinnamon or some grated orange (yum).
 You can also dust the top with organic powdered sugar and fresh berries.
-I’m all about the fruit flair on top.

-- Whisk all of the wet ingredients together in a measuring cup.
+- Whisk all of the ingredients together in a measuring cup.

 - Pour the batter into your mug and microwave for 1-2 minutes, or until the cake is cooked through.

 - Enjoy plain or top with coconut whipped cream, powdered sugar or berries.

 - Make sure to read the tips above and watch the video for a chocolate mug cake that turns out perfect every time!